-2. Pro-Choice Argument: “It” is Not a Viable Life
+2. The Aborted is Not a Viable Life?

 Inevitably, some will argue that since the child cannot sustain itself, it is, therefore, not a viable life and cannot be counted as a living being.
 However, viability is a moving target.
 Medical advances have improved the level of viability just in the last 50 years and will continue to improve them in the future.
 Do we then move the level of viability that determines whether someone deserves to live or not based on medical advancement?